Sound Legal Guidance through the Process of Divorce

 - Will you be able to pay your bills with only one income?

 There are rarely easy answers to these questions and it will take time to arrive at a decision.
-In the meantime, you can count on the support and legal counsel of a New York divorce lawyer at the Strazzullo Law Firm.
+In the meantime, you can count on the support and legal counsel of a New York divorce lawyer at the Strazzullo Law & Associates, PLLC.
 We understand what you are going through.
 We have helped hundreds of people find answers to life’s difficult questions in divorce, custody, and property division decisions.

 Allow us to help you with sound legal guidance and representation in divorce court or in mediation.
 Contact our New York law office to schedule a free initial consultation.